jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 ## Running from a Docker container

+This step is optional.
+You can choose to deploy one or several instances of these algos on a remote machine for execution using Docker.

 A Docker container helps to automatically build your running environment and isolate changes, all in just a few simple commands!

-You can run this trading model in headless mode remotely, with the following steps:
+To run this trading model in headless mode:

 - In TWS, ensure that remote API connections are accepted and the Docker machine's IP is added to **Trusted IPs**.